akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 **The attribute and all its relevant information will be deleted in Akeneo PIM.
 Once you have confirmed the action, it cannot be reverted.**

-##Delete an attribute and keep the related data
+## Delete an attribute and keep the related data

 If you need to change an attribute property (to make it scopable and/or localizable), or if you want to change the attribute type (from a simple text to a text area for instance), you need to delete the attribute.
-Before doing so, **if you plan to create another attribute using the same code**, and if you want to keep the data already input for this attribute, you will first need to export the data, then delete the attribute.
-At this point, you need to create a new attribute, before you import the data back.
+Before doing so, **if you plan to create another attribute using the same code**, and if you want to keep the data already input for this attribute, you will need to:
+1. Export the data
+1. Delete the attribute
+1. Create a new attribute
+1. Import the data back

 This walkthrough will help you go through the different steps.

-###First step: export the data
+### First step: export the data

 :::warning
 Before you begin, make sure you know how to configure a new export profile.
 If you need more help, please read our page on [How to create a new product export profile](#product-export-builder.html#create-a-new-product-export-profile).